President Donald Trump is nearing his 100th day in office.

 3. Require That For Every New Regulation, Two Regulations Are Eliminated

-Another promise Trump made was that he would ensure that for every new government regulation introduced, two exiting regulations would be eliminated in order to offset the costs of the new one.
+Another promise Trump made was that he would ensure that for every new government regulation introduced, two existing regulations would be eliminated in order to offset the costs of the new one.

 Trump introduced this as president, again through executive order.